House of Dilip Kumar

-It was named as a Pakistani national heritage monument on 13 July 2014 by the Pakistani Prime Minister Nawaz Sharif.
+The building was named as a Pakistani national heritage monument on 13 July 2014 by Prime Minister Nawaz Sharif.

-Kumar visited his house once and sentimentally kissed the soil.
-In 1988, he visited Peshawar and in an interview given at the PC Hotel fondly recalled the days of his childhood and growing up, lapsing into Hindko and Pashto time to time.
+Kumar once visited his house and sentimentally kissed the soil.
+In 1988, during a visit to Peshawar, he gave an interview at the PC Hotel in which he fondly recalled the days of his childhood and growing up, lapsing into Hindko and Pashto from time to time.

 In 1997, when he was awarded Nishan-e-Imtiaz, Pakistan's highest civilian honor, he was unable to reach the house because of uncontrollable crowds.
-The government had been trying to acquire the house.
+Meanwhile, the government had been trying to acquire the house.

 Location

 The house is located in the Qissa Khawani Bazaar of Peshawar, Khyber Pakhtunkhwa, Pakistan.

 Acquisition

-On 13 July 2013, Nawaz Sharif directed the ministry of information, broadcasting and national heritage to acquire the house.
-The order was forwarded to the director general of Pakistan National Council of Arts (PNCA) for implementation.
+On 13 July 2013, Nawaz Sharif directed the Ministry of Information, Broadcasting and National Heritage to acquire the house.
+The order was forwarded to the Director General of Pakistan National Council of Arts (PNCA) for implementation.
 According to media sources, the move was intended to promote the cultural India-Pakistan relations.